Verdaccio is a lightweight, private, and self-hostable NPM registry designed to facilitate package development in controlled environments.

 verdaccio

-We will see startup information for Verdaccio in the console, such as the configuration folder, etc.
+We will see in the console the startup information of Verdaccio, such as the configuration folder, etc.

 - Windows: C:\Users\Luis\AppData\Roaming\verdaccio\config.yaml

-Here you have a bunch of parameters.
-But a (very) summarized version looks something like this:
+Here you have a lot of parameters.
+But a (very) summarized version looks something like this,

 storage: ./storage # Storage path